Learn how to separate mixtures, produce a paper chromatogram and calculate RF values from the results

 This Royal Society of Chemistry resource is aimed at students 16+.
 It demonstrates the method on a different stationary phase and additional analytical techniques to view the spots of the separated substances, including using dyes and UV light.
 This is a useful extension for learners to show how methods may be adapted and improved for use in other real-life scenarios.
 You can find animations and supporting resources for this video here .

 Learners can also be encouraged to try out this separation technique at home using common cupboard essentials such as kitchen roll or coffee filter paper.
-This video from the #ChemistryInYourCupboard series explains the methods and equipment needed.
+This video and resources from our Kitchen to classroom series explains the methods and equipment needed.
 Learners could be asked to compare the method used in this video with those used in the other videos above, and to suggest improvements to produce better results.

 Also check out